aiven/aiven-docs/docs/products/kafka/howto/enable-governance.md

 ### Impact of enabling governance

 - **Existing topics**:
-  - The selected default group is assigned as the owner of all existing topics.
+  - The selected default group is assigned as the owner of all existing Apache Kafka resources.
-  - Ownership details are visible in the Apache Kafka topic catalog.
+  - Ownership details for Apache Kafka resources are visible in the Apache Kafka topic catalog.
-  - Users from different groups can still claim ownership of individual topics.
+  - Users from different groups can still claim ownership of individual resources.
-  - You can also update the default owner as needed.

 - **Topic creation workflow**:
   - Direct topic creation is replaced by a structured request-and-approval process.